 in this case. \end{example}

-\begin{example}[Totally disconnected examples] Examples \ref{ex:1} through \ref{ex:6} are concerned with more or less standard SDE/SPDE models.
-Here we mention one among many examples where (SHE) is more exotic.
-Consider $G:=\Z_2\times\Z_2\times\cdots$ to be a countable direct product of the cyclic group on two elements.
-Then, $G$ is a compact abelian group; this is a group that acts transitively on binary trees and is related to problems in fractal percolation.
-A L\'evy process on $G$ is simply a process that has the form $X_t^1\times X_t^2\times\cdots$ at time $t\ge 0$, where $X^1\times\cdots\times X^k$ is a L\'evy process on $\prod_{i=1}^k\Z_2$ for every $k\ge 1$ [see Example \ref{ex:1}].
-It is easy to see then that if $f:G\to\R$ is a function that is constant in every coordinates but the coordinates in some finite set $F$, then the generator of $X$ is the composition $\prod_{j\in F}\mathscr{L}^j$, where $\mathscr{L}^j$ denotes the generator of $X^j$ [see Example \ref{ex:1}].
-The stochastic heat equation (SHE) is not the subject of our analysis here {\it per se}, but suffice it to say that it appears to have connections to interacting random walks on a random environment on a binary tree. \end{example}
+\begin{example}[(Totally disconnected examples)] Examples~\ref{ex1} through \ref{ex6} are concerned with more or less standard SDE/SPDE models.
+Here, we mention one among many examples where (\ref{SHE}) is more exotic.
+Consider $G:=\mathbf{Z}_2\times\mathbf{Z}_2\times\cdots$ to be a countable direct product of the cyclic group on two elements.
+Then $G$ is a compact Abelian group; this is a group that acts transitively on binary trees and is related to problems in fractal percolation.
+A L\'evy process on $G$ is simply a process that has the form $X_t^1\times X_t^2\times\cdots$ at time $t\ge0$, where $X^1\times\cdots\times X^k$ is a L\'evy process on $\prod_{i=1}^k\mathbf{Z}_2$ for every $k\ge1$ (see Example~\ref{ex1}).
+It is easy to see then that if $f\dvtx G\to\R$ is a function that is constant in every coordinate except for the coordinates in some finite set $F$, then the generator of $X$ acts on $f$ as $\prod_{j\in F}\mathscr{L}^jf$, where $\mathscr{L}^j$ denotes the generator of $X^j$ (see Example~\ref{ex1}) and $\mathscr{AB}$ denotes the compositions of operators $\mathscr{A}$ and $\mathscr{B}$.
+The resulting stochastic heat equation (\ref{SHE}) is not the subject of our analysis here \textit{per se}.
+Thus, we mention only in passing that, in this case, (\ref{SHE}) appears to have connections to interacting random walks on a random environment on a binary tree. \end{example}

-\begin{example}[Positive multiplicative reals] Our next, and last, example, requires a slightly longer discussion than its predecessors.
-But we feel that this is an illuminating example and thus worth the effort.
+\begin{example}[(Positive multiplicative reals)] Our next, and last example, requires a slightly longer discussion than its predecessors.
+But we feel that this is an illuminating example, and thus worth the effort.

 Let